Editor's Note: This post blog was originally posted in August 2021, and it has been updated with additional info in June 2022.

 An example is Duda, which enables designers to build websites visually without programming skills.
 The designer can build the site in a visual system without having to worry about the code at all.
 The no-code movement essentially makes web design more accessible.

-Website Design and Development: KPIs to Consider
+Web Design and Web Development: KPIs to Consider

-Having a beautifully designed website is wonderful, but it's important to see if the site is actually converting the way you want it to.
+Having a beautifully designed website is wonderful, but it's essential to see if the site is actually converting the way you want it to.
 There are several key performance indicators (KPIs) to take into account.

-The main KPI you'll want to look at is conversion rate, or the number of people who complete the desired action on your website vs. the total people who visit.
+The main KPI you'll want to look at is conversion rate, or the number of people who complete the desired action on your website vs. the total number of people who visit.
 This KPI is important because it doesn't matter how many visitors you get if the site isn't converting.

 The Importance of Iteration